khalyomede/laravel-api-generator/README.md

   ]
 }
 ```
 So as you can see each response will be filled with with a lot of attributes.
 The advantage is that no matter the HTTP protocol you use, this response will be shaped like this.
 Only the values will change (wether it is a database outage, a constraint error or a success).
-For more information and available value for those attributes, browse [JSON Uiform Response](https://github.com/khalyomede/jur) or if you curious to see how this is implemented in PHP available : [khalyomede/php-jur](https://github.com/khalyomede/php-jur).
+For more information and available value for those attributes, browse [JSON Uniform Response](https://github.com/khalyomede/jur) or if you curious to see how this is implemented in PHP available : [khalyomede/php-jur](https://github.com/khalyomede/php-jur).

 [back to the example list](#list-of-examples)
 ## Help documentation